White-rumped monjita: Feeding

 The white-rumped monjita feeds on insects, though details are lacking.
 It usually forages in pairs, perching somewhat tamely in the open on fence posts, wires, and bushes.
 It drops from the perch to the ground to capture prey and also hovers before dropping.

 Breeding

-Nothing is known about the white-rumped monjita's breeding biology.
+The white-rumped monjita has a breeding season that primarily takes place in August through November, although breeding has been observed starting as early as June and ending as late as January.
+It exibits biparental care, and parents feed young a diet of insects, spiders, earthworms, and even lizards.
+Parents build nests in August, lay their eggs in September, and fledge their young in November.

+Nesting seems to take place low to the ground (not higher that 4 metres) and consists of a cup nest lined with feathers, into which 2-4 eggs are laid.
+They are a diverse cavity nester, and have been seen nesting in trees/fence posts, termite mounds, roofs, and pvc pipes.
+Parents are highly territorial of their nest and will attack other bird species when they get too close.

 Vocalization

 The white-rumped monjita is not highly vocal.
 Its song is a "nasal, downslurred njeh, repeated at 1-sec intervals".
 It sometimes gives a single whistle at night.

 Status

 The IUCN has assessed the white-rumped monjita as being of Least Concern.
 It has a very large range; its population size is not known and is believed to be stable.
 No immediate threats have been identified.
 It is considered fairly common and occurs in many national parks and other protected areas.
-It is "tolerant of converted habitat".
+It is a synanthrope, and will regularly nest in houses and fence posts, meaning its population has been less affected by human development than other similar species.